bnsreenu/digitalsreeni-image-annotator/README.md

 - User-friendly interface with intuitive controls.
 - Change the application font size on the fly — Make your annotations as big or small as your caffeine level requires.
 - Dark mode for those late-night annotation marathons — Who needs sleep when you have dark mode?
-- Load custom SAM2 pre-trained models for flexible and improved semi-automated annotations.
+- Pick appropriate pre-trained SAM2 model for flexible and improved semi-automated annotations.
+- Additional supporting tools:
+  - Annotation statistics for current annotations
+  - COCO JSON combiner
+  - Dataset splitter
+  - Stack to slices converter
+  - Image patcher
+  - Image augmenter

 ## Installation